alidanial7/cursor-shared-django-rules/README.md

 ```

 - **`alwaysApply: true`** - Ensures Cursor always references these rules when generating code
+- **`.md` extension** - Standard markdown format that renders properly on GitHub, GitLab, and in all code editors
 - Files are organized by topic in directories
 - Each file focuses on a specific aspect of Django development